dazuga31/Snippets/wais-jobpack with leveling.md

     -- Check if the job exists in the job requirements list if not jobRequirements[job] then
         print("[ERROR] Job '" .. job .. "' not found in JobRequirements table")
-        return Config.Notification(Lang('job'), "This job does not exist", "error", 5000) end
+        QBCore.Functions.Notify("This job does not exist", "error", 5000) return
+    end

     print("[DEBUG] Minimum player level required for job", job, "is", jobRequirements[job])